henrylaynesa/henrylaynesa.github.io/life/index.md

 permalink: /life/
 ---

-Reflections and realizations on some of the things I've encountered in my career.
+Reflections and realizations on my personal milestones with some storytelling and a sprinkle of opinions.

 <ul>
   {% for post in site.categories.life %}